VihariKanukollu/manas/README.md

 Gyan builds on a **recursive transformer architecture**, originally developed for visual and combinatorial puzzles such as Sudoku, ARC, and mazes, and adapts it to a symbolic equation‑solving domain with a rich DSL vocabulary.
 Instead of predicting the next token autoregressively, Gyan performs **iterative non‑autoregressive refinement** of an entire answer sequence using **adaptive computation time (ACT)** with nested reasoning cycles.

-To make this architecture compatible with a DSL world, we (1) design a unified DSL token space of 457 tokens covering arithmetic, algebra, logical constructs, and code‑like primitives; (2) implement a **structure‑aware dataset builder** that converts DSL programs into Gyan‑style puzzles, masking the solution span and supervising only the masked answer tokens; and (3) build a large synthetic dataset of **1M equation‑solving problems** across four algebra modules derived from the DeepMind Mathematics Dataset, with an additional 55‑module extension planned.
+To make this architecture compatible with a DSL world, we (1) design a unified DSL token space of 457 tokens covering arithmetic, algebra, logical constructs, and code‑like primitives; (2) implement a **structure‑aware dataset builder** that converts DSL programs into Gyan‑style puzzles, masking the solution span and supervising only the masked answer tokens; and (3) build a large synthetic dataset of **1M equation‑solving problems** across four algebra modules derived from the DeepMind Mathematics Dataset, later extended to a **55‑module mathematics curriculum**.

-On this equation‑solving benchmark, a **1.9M‑parameter Gyan model** (hidden size 256, 6 inner reasoning cycles, 128‑token sequences) trained for 50 epochs on 1M examples achieves **65% exact answer accuracy**, including **70–80%** on single‑variable equations and **50–60%** on coupled two‑variable systems.
+On this four‑module equation‑solving benchmark, a **1.9M‑parameter Gyan model** (hidden size 256, 6 inner reasoning cycles, 128‑token sequences) trained for 50 epochs on 1M examples achieves **65% exact answer accuracy**, including **70–80%** on single‑variable equations and **50–60%** on coupled two‑variable systems.
 The model learns the correct **answer format** (e.g., three‑token negative numbers `INT_0 INT_N SUB`) and often makes small **off‑by‑one or off‑by‑few numeric errors**, indicating genuine algebraic reasoning rather than pattern memorization.
 We also compare this configuration to a **7.3M‑parameter variant**; despite lower language‑modeling loss, the larger model does not significantly improve exact match accuracy under comparable compute, suggesting that **capacity is not the current bottleneck** for this DSL task.

+Finally, we scale the same 1.9M‑parameter architecture to a **Phase 2, fully structured 55‑module DeepMind‑style mathematics curriculum** (arithmetic, algebra, number theory, polynomials, calculus, probability, measurement, comparison).
+On this broader dataset (≈1M training examples, 55 modules), after re‑encoding all previously “answer‑only” modules so that their DSL inputs include full problem parameters, Gyan reaches **≈57% exact match accuracy overall**, with **6 modules at 100% EM and 32/55 modules at ≥50% EM**; many of the re‑encoded composed number‑theory and polynomial modules move from near‑zero EM in the original dataset to **80–100% EM**.
+On GSM8K, we build three DSL variants—**CoT‑conditioned**, **expression‑only CoT**, and **question‑only numeric skeletons**—and show that a 55‑module‑pretrained Gyan model fine‑tuned on the CoT or expression‑only DSL reaches **≈98–99% EM**, while the strict question‑only DSL yields only **≈3–4% EM** and a 55‑module model evaluated zero‑shot on GSM8K DSL reaches **≈10% EM**, confirming that high CoT‑conditioned scores come from reasoning over explicit supervision traces rather than hidden label leakage from the answer.

 Our results demonstrate that (i) this style of recursive reasoning can be successfully transplanted from perceptual puzzles to symbolic DSL worlds, (ii) **task‑aligned DSL tokens** provide a clean substrate for constraint‑satisfaction‑style learning, and (iii) compact models can achieve strong performance when data and objective are carefully designed.